 For any website, blogs are the only area that can produce a variety of fresh and updated content that users are willing to see.
 If you aren’t actively running a blog, it is time that you should.
 The more high-quality and updated content in the blog section you publish, the more will be the speed of spiders to crawl your web pages and index them in Google.

 If you are just beginning, you can start by curating and uploading the blog content that competitors are already publishing, this way you will triumph over consistency and will have a tight grip to continue further.
+Here are 6 effective tips on how to write a blog post to become a master of blogging.

 If you have so many poor-quality web pages mentioned in the sitemap, chances are, you will face a delay in crawling of those effective and quality pages.